Inflation is Driving Up Property Upkeep – How We Fight For Your Interests

 The Case for Tenants Sharing the Burden

-Some argue that tenants should contribute more to repair costs.
+Some argue that tenants should contribute more to minor repair costs, consumable items like lightbulbs, filters, batteries, and clogged drains.
 Inflation affects everyone, including renters, and they are the primary users of the property.
 Shouldn’t they share some responsibility for its upkeep?
-Cost-sharing agreements can also encourage accountability—when tenants have skin in the game, they tend to take better care of the property and report issues early.
+Cost-sharing agreements can also encourage accountability, when tenants have skin in the game, they tend to take better care of the property and report issues early.

 The Argument for Why Property Repairs Are an Owner’s Business Expense